fwojcik/smhasher3/hashes/README.latersteps.md

 - `seedfn`, the hash's per-seed initialization function _(optional)_
 - `seedfixfn`, the hash's function to filter out unusable seeds _(optional)_
 - `badseeds`, a `std::set` of known "bad" seeds _(optional)_
+- `badseeddesc`, a C string which uses English text to describe a pattern of "bad" seeds _(optional)_

 Put all together, this looks something like:
 ```